CoffeeRoost/CSC_190_Product/README.md

         6.Create Instance
-          a.May take a few moments to start it up b.Note this will not appear in EC2 instances (What is in Lightsail stays in Lightsail) ii.Click on Orange Button on Instance Tab
-        1.Will be brought to a terminal
+          a.May take a few moments to start it up b.Note this will not appear in EC2 instances (What is in Lightsail stays in Lightsail) ii.Click on Orange Button on Instance Tab (Logging into your instance wordpress credentials) 1.Will be brought to a terminal
           a.Command: cat $HOME/bitnami_application_password
           b.Returns password for wordpress instance